|

 attempt

+at team unity?
 My guess?
 We all need to come clean.
 We really

 want our